John Couch (American executive)

-John Couch was Apple Computers First Vice President of Education and co-author of the book Rewiring Education.
+John Couch is an American business executive and author who served as Apple Computer's First Vice President of Education.

 After becoming one of the first fifty computer science graduates from UC Berkeley, Couch joined Hewlett-Packard as software engineer and, in 1978, was recruited by Steve Jobs as Director of New Products for Apple Computer, Inc., making him the company's 54th employee.
 Soon thereafter he became Apple's first Vice President of Software and then General Manager overseeing the Apple Lisa computer division.

-In 1984, Couch left Apple to take over a struggling Christian school in Solana Beach, CA. He also served as Executive in Residence for the Mayfield Fund and, in 1997, became CEO of biotechnology software maker DoubleTwist (then called Pangea Systems).
+In 1984, Couch left Apple to take over a struggling Christian school in Solana Beach, California.
+He also served as Executive in Residence for the Mayfield Fund and, in 1997, became CEO of biotechnology software maker DoubleTwist (then called Pangea Systems).
 After leaving DoubleTwist, he was again recruited by Steve Jobs to return to Apple and take on the newly created role of Vice President of Education.